seinecle/blog/_posts/2026-05-29-flavors-agentic.md

  My opinion: probably, but not today.
 Asking one agent to delegate to sub-agents mean that you are 2 steps removed from the sub-agents.
 Inconsistencies, poor choices, flat errors... will be harder to catch.
 Interruption and resuming of work for a given sub agent is not straightforward.
 And you get solution dependent: my AI of choice these days is GPT 5.5, and that would be off limit if I choose a solution with agents that is not developed by its company, OpenAI.

-> For these reasons and until proven otherwise, I'll stick with approach number 2 (and even number 1 in simple cases) described above.
+> For these reasons and until proven otherwise, I'll stick with Flavor number 2 (and even number 1 in simple cases) described above.

 # Do we even need agents?